seek-oss/seek-style-guide/.github/PULL_REQUEST_TEMPLATE.md

 NOTE: This project has been deprecated in favour of [Braid Design System.](https://github.com/seek-oss/braid-design-system)

-Unless there's a critical production issue in this repo, you should be making changes to [Braid Design System](https://github.com/seek-oss/braid-design-system) instead.
+Unless there's a critical production issue, we won't be making further changes to this repo.